Elizabeth Cullinan: Career

 Cullinan started working at The New Yorker at age 22, initially as a typist.
 She typed up manuscripts by authors such as John Updike, James Thurber and E.B.
 White.
 She became secretary to William Maxwell, one of the magazine's fiction editors, who told her to "go and be a writer".
 She began publishing her short stories in The New Yorker in 1960.
 Her first story was called The Ablutions and was published on 29 January 1960.
-She continued to publish in the New Yorker until 1981.
+She continued to publish in The New Yorker until 1981.

 She lived in Dublin, Ireland from 1961 to 1963 and her time there inspired her novel House of Gold (1970), which won the Houghton Mifflin Literary Fellowship Award.
 Her stories set in Ireland cast a critical eye and avoided "migrant-return myths".
 Her short story The Swim tells of a day trip to the beach with an Irish writer, likely John McGahern with whom she had a relationship.
 She befriended Irish writer Mary Lavin and their relationship is celebrated in her short story Maura's Friends.

 She published two collections of short stories, The Time of Adam (1971) and Yellow Roses (1977), and two novels, House of Gold (1970) and A Change of Scene (1982).
 At the time of her death, she had completed a third novel, Starting From Scratch, a fictionalised account of her time at The New Yorker.

 Cullinan received grants from the National Endowment for the Arts and the Carnegie Fund.
 She taught at Fordham University, the University of Massachusetts, and the Iowa Writers’ Workshop at the University of Iowa.

 Critical response

 Though never well-known in Ireland or the United States, her modest output "earned her outsize critical acclaim", including comparisons to Chekhov and Joyce.
 According to a review by author Joyce Carol Oates, "Miss Cullinan is always intelligent, precise and skillful, turning out stories of near‐faultless craftsmanship."

+On 9 April 2024, Fordham University hosted a panel discussion of her life and work to mark the re-issue of Yellow Roses.
+Panelists included novelists Peter Quinn and Mary Gordon, Fordham's Chair of Irish Studies Keri Walsh, and Angela Alaimo O’Donnell of Fordham’s Curran Center for American Catholic Studies.